Make the first day of school a success using these fun first day of school activities for elementary students.

 Use a K-W-L graphic organizer to determine what elementary students already know and what they want to know about science/social studies in general.

 This strategy is a gentle way to incorporate social studies and/or science on the first day without getting too in-depth just yet.

 This list of first day of school activities for elementary students would not be complete without a growth mindset activity.

 With guidance from you, students write 2 to 3 S.M.A.R.T goals.

 Consider mounting their goals on a back to school bulletin board or have them place a copy in a time capsule.
 (See earlier explanation about how to do time capsule activity.)

 Foldables™ enliven teaching by transforming topics into hands-on projects.

 As one of your first day of school activities for elementary, consider using Foldables to teach virtues such as kindness and respect.

 13. Introduce Calendar Math.

-Performed daily, Calendar Math consists of a wide array of math tasks based on the number of days in school up to the current date.
+Performed daily, Calendar Math consists of a wide array of math tasks.

 Activities build upon each other, providing a “spiraling” type of review where a variety of learning objectives are consistently put into practice throughout the week.